mathigon/textbooks/content/triangles-and-trigonometry/content.md

 :::

 ---

+## The Triangle Inequality

 > id: triangle-inequality
+> section: the-triangle-inequality
 > goals: s0 s1 s3 s5

-## The Triangle Inequality

 Having studied many of the properties and components of triangles, let’s think about _creating_ triangles.
 In particular, if I give you any three numbers, can